GoTriangle: Raleigh Union Station Bus Facility

 GoTriangle opened the Raleigh Union Bus Facility (or "RUS Bus") on August 3, 2025, after beginning construction in 2022.

-The station is currently served by routes 300, 305, CRX, and DRX, and is served by route 100 from West Street.
+The station is currently served by routes 300, 305, CRX, DRX, and ZWX and is served by route 100 from West Street.
 GoRaleigh's R-Line and route 9 also serve the station from West Street.

 GoRaleigh

 GoRaleigh is the transit agency serving Raleigh.
 Service operates from 4:30am–12:00am Monday-Saturdays, and roughly 5:00am–11:00pm during Sundays.
 They currently run 35 routes, separated into local routes, 'L' Circulator routes, and 'X' Express routes.

 Most routes serve GoRaleigh Station, which is located near Moore Square.
 The terminal also serves GoTriangle's 100 route.

 GoDurham

 GoDurham is the transit system serving Durham.
 Service runs from 5:30 am–12:30 am during Mondays-Saturdays, and from 6:30 am–9:30 pm during Sundays.
 They operate 21 bus routes.

 Almost all routes serve Durham Station, located near the Amtrak station.
-The terminal serves GoTriangle's 400 and 700 routes at all times and GoTriangle's 405, DRX, and ODX routes during peak hours only.
+The terminal serves GoTriangle's 400 and 700 routes at all times and GoTriangle's 405, 705, DRX, and ODX routes during peak hours only.